espressif/esp-idf/examples/bluetooth/bluedroid/classic_bt/hfp_hf/README.md

 ESP32 HFP supports two types of audio datapath: PCM and HCI.

-The default configuration is `PCM`, if you want to use `vHCI` you should config the data path before build and download the binary.
+The default configuration is `PCM`, if you want to use `vHCI` you should configure the data path before building and downloading the binary.

-- PCM : To use PCM, audio stream is directed from Bluetooth controller to the specific GPIO pins you set in the demo, and you should link these GPIO pins to a speaker via I2S port.
+- `PCM`: To use PCM, audio stream is directed from Bluetooth controller to the specific GPIO pins you set in the demo, and you should link these GPIO pins to a speaker via I2S port.
 The audio data will not go through the `Bluedroid`.
-In menuconfig, you should choose PCM in `menuconfig` path:
+In menuconfig, you should choose PCM in `menuconfig`:

     `Component config --> Bluetooth controller --> BR/EDR Sync(SCO/eSCO) default data path --> PCM`

     and also

-`Component config --> Bluetooth --> Bluedroid Options -->Hands Free/Handset Profile --> audio(SCO) data path --> PCM`.
+    `Component config --> Bluetooth --> Bluedroid Options --> Hands Free/Handset Profile --> audio(SCO) data path --> PCM`.

-- vHCI : To use vHCI, audio data stream will be directed from Bluetooth Controller through vHCI on ESP32 and go through the Bluedroid to the Application layer.
-In menuconfig, you should choose vHCI in `menuconfig` path:
+- `vHCI`: To use vHCI, audio data stream will be directed from Bluetooth Controller through vHCI on ESP32 and go through the Bluedroid to the Application layer.
+In menuconfig, you should choose vHCI in `menuconfig`:

-`Component config -->Bluetooth controller -->BR/EDR Sync(SCO/eSCO) default data path --> HCI`
+    `Component config --> Bluetooth controller --> BR/EDR Sync(SCO/eSCO) default data path --> HCI`

     and also

-`Component config --> Bluetooth --> Bluedroid Options -->Hands Free/Handset Profile --> audio(SCO) data path --> HCI`.
+    `Component config --> Bluetooth --> Bluedroid Options --> Hands Free/Handset Profile --> audio(SCO) data path --> HCI`.

 ### Codec Choice

-ESP32 support two types of codec for HFP audio data: `CVSD` and `mSBC`.
+ESP32 supports two types of codec for HFP audio data: `CVSD` and `mSBC`.

 `CVSD` is the default setting and is also the widely used codec for voice audio.
 But, `mSBC` is designed to have a better voice quality through `HFP`.
-To select which one is in used, we support `Wide Band Speech` item in the `menuconfig` path:
+To select which one is in use, we provide `Wide Band Speech` item in the `menuconfig` path:

 `Component config --> Bluetooth --> Bluedroid Options --> Wide Band Speech`.

-Switching on the `Wide Band Speech` means that the prefer codec is `mSBC`, but which one is actually being used also depends on the `Data Path` configuration.
+Switching on the `Wide Band Speech` means that the prefered codec is `mSBC`, but which one is actually being used also depends on the `Data Path` configuration.

 - If you choose `PCM` for datapath, you can only use `CVSD` and hardware is responsible for the codec job.
 In the meanwhile, you cannot use `mSBC` by switching `Wide Band Speech` on, because the `mSBC` is implemented in the Bluedroid (Bluetooth Host Stack) by software.